arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-21-typography-experiments.md

 I don't have plans to change the way others write stuff, but if I can come up with a better way to read texts myself, that could be something valuable.

 **Monospace?** Consider idea of same-size letters, is there a problem with just using monospace fonts?
-I use them all the time for coding and rarely for writing, but for reading literature text they seem like wrong choice because of all problems with kerning and unueven visual density.
+I use them all the time for coding and rarely for writing, but for reading literature text they seem like wrong choice because of all problems with kerning and uneven visual density.
 In Russian, specifically, those would be several wide letters: Ж, Ш, Щ. In English, there are M, W (and "I" is too narrow).
 As a solution, wide letters can be rotated 90 degrees to fit same "portrait-like" shape.